ojalaw/INTOL-MP1/TESTING.md

 Tested on iphone 12 (iOS 16.3.1), iphone 13 (iOS 16.0) and

 ## Manual Testing

+During the manual testing, I tested whether the sites functionality, usability and responsiveness.

+**Functionality**

 Home page

 Nav bar desktop
 Nav bar mobile
 Find Out More button
 Spinning globe on all devices
-view capabilities button
+View capabilities button
 Social media links in footer

+All features function as expected.

 About us

 External links to Janes and Maxar iframes

+All features function as expected.

 Capabilities
 Reveal the dog button